XIANG HUI

 Peer-Reviewed Publications

-10. Scaling Smart Contracts via Layer-2 Technologies: Some Empirical Evidence with Lin William Cong (Cornell), Catherine Tucker (MIT), Luofeng Zhou (Columbia) [Online Appendix] Accepted, Management Science
+10. Scaling Smart Contracts via Layer-2 Technologies: Some Empirical Evidence with Lin William Cong (Cornell), Catherine Tucker (MIT), Luofeng Zhou (Columbia) [Online Appendix] Management Science, 2023

-9. Targeted Incentives, Broad Impacts: Evidence from A Large Digital Platform with Meng Liu (WashU) and Tat Chan (WashU), CESifo Working Paper No. 9894, Accepted, Quantitative Marketing and Economics
+9. Targeted Incentives, Broad Impacts: Evidence from A Large Digital Platform with Meng Liu (WashU) and Tat Chan (WashU), CESifo Working Paper No. 9894, Quantitative Marketing and Economics, 2023

 8. From High Bar to Uneven Bars: The Impact of Information Granularity in Quality Certification with Zekun Liu (NYU) and Weiqing Zhang(NYU), Management Science, 2023